PkFokam-Alumni-Network/CommunityWebsite/README.md

 # AlumniWebsite
-The FrontendApp that will host the Alumni Website
+The FrontendApp that will host the Community Website